NVIDIA/MatX/README.md

 - Finally, for new MatX developers, browsing the [example applications](examples) can provide familarity with the API and best practices.

 ## Release Major Features
-*v0.7.0*:
+*v0.8.0*:
+- Features
+    * Updated cuTENSOR and cuTensorNet versions
+    * Added configurable print formatting
+    * ARM FFT support via NVPL
+    * New operators: abs2(), outer(), isnan(), isinf()
+    * Many more unit tests for CPU tests
+- Bug fixes for matmul on Hopper, 2D FFTs, and more *v0.7.0*:
 - Features
     * Automatic documentation generation